 Manufacturing status and risk evaluations have been performed as part of defense acquisition programs for years in a variety of forms.
-These evaluations, while often highly structured and well managed, did not use a uniform metric to measure and communicate manufacturing risk and readiness.
+While often structured and well managed, these evaluations lacked uniform metrics to measure and communicate manufacturing maturity and risk.